KevinQ2/schedulingProject/README.md

 6.	run “rails db:create”
 7.	run “rails db:migrate”
 8.	optionally, you can run “rails db:seed” to populate the database with test data
+9.  run "rails s" should start up the server
+10. when the terminal confirms the server is up, on a browser, go to "localhost:3000"
+11. if you are in the login page, you are using the application

 The application is developed using Ruby on Rails with a PostgreSQL.
 Download links are listed below:
 - PostgreSQL: https://www.postgresql.org/download/